-It is quite a small city, so there is far less gang-related crimes like you would find in London, Birmingham and Manchester.
+It is quite a small city, so there are far fewer gang-related crimes like you would find in London, Birmingham, and Manchester.

 Of course, there are areas and occasions which during particular times, and when alone, can be somewhat spooky like St. Pauls, Shirehampton, Knowle or Eastville.

-Like all UK cities you will find crime if you look for it, and as anywhere else – always be mindful if walking alone at night when pubs and bars are closing.
+Like all UK cities you will find crime if you look for it, and like anywhere else – always be mindful if walking alone at night when pubs and bars are closing.

-Clifton and Redland on the upper west/central side have more burglaries then the rest of the city, as they are lots of large family homes there.
+Clifton and Redland on the upper west/central side have more burglaries than the rest of the city, as they are lots of large family homes there.